I responded to Kay by noting the issues at play that week and replying with a bit of sarcasm:

 Colorism refers to a form of prejudice or discrimination in which human beings of the same-race are treated differently based on the social meanings attached to skin color.
 Colorism can be found across the world, specifically in the United States,Latin America, Asia, the Arab World and Africa.The abundance of colorism is a result of the global prevalence of “pigmentocracy,” a term recently adopted by social scientists to describe societies in which wealth and social status are determined by skin color.

-Whether the social pecking order is determined by skin color, hair texture, facial, or body features, the standard being measured against is the same: physical characteristics that are typically associated with being Caucasian are considered the best.
+Whether the social pecking order is determined by skin color, hair texture, facial, or body features or any combination of these, the standard being measured against is the same: physical characteristics that are typically associated with being Caucasian are considered the best.
 Having physical characteristics that appear to have come from sub-Saharan African ancestry will put you on the lowest rungs of the social pecking order, especially if one is female.
 This can have far reaching consequences.

 People of color, but more specifically, Black people, are acutely aware of this hierarchy, even today with the Obama family in the White House.
 In fact, some argue that the Obama administration — with its appointment of so many blacks that have passed the “brown paper bag test” — is yet another demonstration of this deeply rooted far reaching adherence to colorism.
 Lest you think this a nonissue at the higher echelons of society, take a look at the montage below: